devnull-cz/c-prog-lang/modules/function-retval-vs-ABI.md

 What we should take away from this situation:

-- Anything looking as working does not mean it is correct
+- Anything looking as working does not mean it is correct.
 - Ideally, if possible, test on different architectures (like x86, SPARC, ARM, etc).
 - Using different compilers and different systems may help as well.
 For